 The past decade has testified the rapid growth of the Internet.
 One can observe the drastic expansion of social networking services, where millions of users publish and consume information regularly.
 Built upon such growth, the social media marketing industry has correspondingly developed its capabilities of helping marketers in content personalization and deliverance.
 However, the growing amount of irrelevant content, such as unrelated advertisements and spam, made social media users more and more reluctant towards perceiving sponsored search results and online advertisements, such as "Google AdWords'' and "Facebook Sponsored Ads''.

 To mitigate such customer skepticism, marketers often leverage human-centric content delivery channels, where Influencer Marketing clearly dominates over other marketing strategies.
 Indeed, it has been shown that 92% of consumers are more likely to trust brands that advertise via influencer channels rather than those who have adopted conventional marketing strategies.
 Unfortunately, the limited availability of influencer search platforms and the absence of audience-based and content-based influencer matching technology, result in tremendous amounts of manual work performed, the corresponding high marketing agency service costs and low efficiency of the conducted marketing campaigns.

 In a brave attempt to bridge such a huge gap, we were selected among hundreds of candidates to showcase our new-developed technology at World's Top Multimedia AI conference - ACM MULTIMEDIA 2018.
 What will be shown is our online influencer discovery platform that combines advanced data analytics and behavioral science to help marketers find, understand their audience and engage the most relevant social media micro-influencers on a large scale.
 SoMin harvests brand-specific life social multimedia streams in a specified market domain, followed by rich analytics and semantic-based influencer search.
 The Individual User Profiling models extrapolate the key personal characteristics of the brand audience, while the influencer retrieval engine reveals the semantically-matching social media influencers to the platform users.
-The influencers are matched in terms of both their-posted content and social media audiences, while the evaluation results demonstrate an excellent performance of the proposed recommender framework.
+The influencers are matched in terms of both their-posted content and social media audiences, while the evaluation results demonstrate excellent performance of the proposed recommender framework.